 3. No one to workout with – No one that I knew worked out there, so I worked out by myself (which was infrequent at best).

-The gym with amenities is worth it if I get results
+The gym with amenities is worth it if you get results

 I decided to increase my budget for working out up to $30 per month.
 This gave me the ability to have options and find a gym that I really thought would work out long term.
 I decided to continue working out at L.A Fitness for a few reasons, which are basically the opposite of why I stopped working out at YouFit.